Jack Youngerman: Biography

 Jack Youngerman was born in 1926 in Webster Groves, Missouri, moving to Louisville, Kentucky in 1929 with his family.
 He studied art at the University of North Carolina from 1944 to 1946 under a wartime navy training program, and graduated from the University of Missouri in 1947.
 In the fall of 1947, Youngerman moved to Paris on a G.I.
 Scholarship; he enrolled at the Ecole des Beaux-Arts where he studied with Jean Souverbie.
 He traveled to the Netherlands, Belgium, Spain, Italy and Greece, to visit art museums and historic sites.
 In 1948, he formed a lifelong friendship with Ellsworth Kelly and also met Eduardo Paolozzi and César, each fellow students at Ecole des Beaux-Arts.

-In 1950, Youngerman married the French actress Delphine Seyrig (1932–1990).
+Career

-That same year, Youngerman had his first group exhibition, Les Mains eblouies at Galerie Maeght in Paris, which also included Pierre Alechinsky, Eduardo Chillida and Corneille.
+In 1950, Youngerman had his first group exhibition, Les Mains eblouies at Galerie Maeght in Paris, which also included Pierre Alechinsky, Eduardo Chillida and Corneille.
 He visited the studios of Constantin Brancusi and Jean Arp with Kelly, and found himself influenced by their sense of organic form.
 He met Alexander Calder through his father-in-law, Henri Seyrig, a renowned archaeologist and cultural attache to the Free French delegation to the United States.
 During this time he became interested in the resurgence of geometric abstraction in Paris, especially in exhibitions such as Salon des Réalités Nouvelles which included Max Bill, Auguste Herbin and Richard Lohse.
 Youngerman also visited the Salon de Mai to see the most current work of the School of Paris artists, among them such masters as Henri Matisse.
+Youngerman's exposure to the contemporary art in post-war France was critical to his development; he introduced aspects of geometric abstraction and Constructivism into his painting.

+In 1951 he mounted his first one-person exhibition at Galerie Arnaud in Paris.
+During this time he met the French artist, Francois Morellet, with whom he developed a life-long friendship.
+A few years later he travelled to visit Henri Seyrig in Beirut, then Director of Institut Francais d'Archeologie.
+In 1954 Youngerman was commissioned by the architect Michel Ecochard to create a color design for the College Protestant Français in Beirut.

+In 1956 he designed sets for the French actor and director, Jean-Louis Barrault's production of Georges Schehaed's Histoire de Vasco.
+The American art dealer Betty Parsons visited Youngerman's Paris studio that summer, where she encouraged him to move to New York City.